ModusCreateOrg/capsule/README.md

 1. A more granular deployment process
 2. Overridding default settings in the capsule.json with command line values

-To read me please check out the documentation here.
+To read me please check out the documentation [here](docs/advanced_use.md).

 ### Templates

-To learn more about the CloudFormation templates that make up a portion of the capsule project please refer to the template documentation here.
+To learn more about the CloudFormation templates that make up a portion of the capsule project please refer to the template documentation [here](docs/templates.md).

+## Contibute to this project

+To learn about our contributor guidelines, please check out the documentation [here](docs/contribute.md)

 ## Modus Create